 I also have experience providing tax and trust advice in the context of matrimonial disputes and pre-nuptial agreements.

 In addition to the firm’s own Foundation, I have established and registered a number of charitable trusts and companies for clients.

 I am a member of STEP (the Society of Trust and Estate Practitioners).

-I have been named in the Citywealth leader’s list for the private wealth industry in 2017 and 2018 and as one of eprivateclient’s Top 35 Under 35 in 2014.
+I was also named as one of eprivateclient’s Top 35 Under 35 in 2014.

 I advise both UK resident and international clients on UK tax, trust, estate and succession issues with a particular focus on international cross-border matters for non-UK domiciled clients (resident in the UK or elsewhere), offshore trustees and family offices.

 This includes advising on residence, domicile, the remittance basis of taxation, and developing or refining structures and strategies to preserve wealth and avoid unnecessary tax and succession implications.
 Such structures can be companies, trusts, partnerships or foundations, whether in the UK or outside.